 Write or Call Your Members of Congress: Something you can do at any time of the year is to write or call your Members of Congress and share your views on legislative issues important to the profession.
-Many resources to help you with this are available on the AOTA website under Practitioners, Advocacy, including tips for writing, fact sheets on the issues, and sample letters.
+Use our Legislative Action Center to send advocacy messages to your legislators or use it to find their direct contact information.

 Enable Others to Write: Set aside time at meetings, big and small, or during lunchtime with your colleagues for letter writing.
 Bring sample letters, stamps and envelopes and make an impact together!
 You can do this at scheduled state association or district meetings and conferences, within your own facility, or schedule a special time (coffee or desert at your house) for this.
 Make it easy and fun!

-Participate In The Political System: Check the AOTPAC section of the website for information on supporting candidates, getting involved in campaigns and other ways to participate in the electoral process.
+Participate In The Political System: AOTA Members can check the AOTPAC section of the website for information on supporting candidates, getting involved in campaigns and other ways to participate in the electoral process.